On the total volume of the double hyperbolic space: Introduction

-\begin{remark} For $n$ odd, it means that the information of $V_n(P)$ is completely encoded in the boundary at infinity $\partial\mathbb{H}^n$.
-Theorem~\ref{theorem_volume_real_imaginary} is crucial for exploring some new geometric properties of $\partial\mathbb{H}^n$ on top of the conformal structure. \end{remark}
+\begin{remark} Assume $n$ is odd.
+Although a convex polytope in $\mathbb{H}^n$ always has real volume, recall that by definition a convex polytope is not an element in $\mathcal{H}$, so it does not contradict Theorem~\ref{theorem_volume_real_imaginary}.
+Theorem~\ref{theorem_volume_real_imaginary} means that the information of $V_n(P)$ is completely encoded in the boundary at infinity $\partial\mathbb{H}^n$, which is crucial for exploring new geometric properties of $\partial\mathbb{H}^n$ on top of the standard conformal structure on a sphere.
+In fact, assuming $V_n(P)$ is well defined (Theorem~\ref{theorem_volume_invariant}), the interested reader may directly read the proof of Theorem~\ref{theorem_volume_real_imaginary} without first going through the long proof of Theorem~\ref{theorem_volume_invariant}, as the two proofs are independent. \end{remark}

-The proofs of both Theorem~\ref{theorem_volume_finite} and \ref{theorem_volume_real_imaginary} are provided in Section~\ref{section_total_volume_second}.
-Denote by $P_{+}$ and $P_{-}$ the upper and the lower portion of $P$ respectively.
-For $n$ even, if $P_{+}$ is a convex polytope in $\mathbb{H}^n$, then both $P_{+}$ and $P_{-}$ have finite positive volume and $V_n(P_{+})=V_n(P_{-})$, thus $V_n(P)=2V_n(P_{+})$.
-If $P_{+}$ is unbounded, while both $V_n(P_{+})$ and $V_n(P_{-})$ can be unbounded, we have that $V_n(P)$ is still finite, and possibly negative. \footnote{An analogy is the function $1/x^2$ on $\mathbb{R}$, which is positive everywhere except at $x=0$ and not Riemann-integrable at $x=0$.
-But by treating $x$ as a complex variable, then the integral of $1/x^2$ from $a<0$ to $b>0$ is $1/a-1/b$ (the antiderivative of $1/x^2$ is $-1/x$), a \emph{negative} number. }